Agriculture: Civilizations

 In Eurasia, the Sumerians started to live in villages from about 8,000 BC, relying on the Tigris and Euphrates rivers and a canal system for irrigation.
 Ploughs appear in pictographs around 3,000 BC; seed-ploughs around 2,300 BC.
 Farmers grew wheat, barley, vegetables such as lentils and onions, and fruits including dates, grapes, and figs. Ancient Egyptian agriculture relied on the Nile River and its seasonal flooding.
 Farming started in the predynastic period at the end of the Paleolithic, after 10,000 BC.
 Staple food crops were grains such as wheat and barley, alongside industrial crops such as flax and papyrus.
 In India, wheat, barley and jujube were domesticated by 9,000 BC, soon followed by sheep and goats.
 Cattle, sheep and goats were domesticated in Mehrgarh culture by 8,000–6,000 BC.
 Cotton was cultivated by the 5th–4th millennium BC.
-Archeological evidence indicates an animal-drawn plough from 2,500 BC in the Indus Valley civilisation.
+Archeological evidence indicates an animal-drawn plough from 2,500 BC in the Indus Valley civilization.

-In China, from the 5th century BC there was a nationwide granary system and widespread silk farming.
+In China, from the 5th century BC, there was a nationwide granary system and widespread silk farming.
 Water-powered grain mills were in use by the 1st century BC, followed by irrigation.
 By the late 2nd century, heavy ploughs had been developed with iron ploughshares and mouldboards.
 These spread westwards across Eurasia.
 Asian rice was domesticated 8,200–13,500 years ago – depending on the molecular clock estimate that is used– on the Pearl River in southern China with a single genetic origin from the wild rice Oryza rufipogon.
 In Greece and Rome, the major cereals were wheat, emmer, and barley, alongside vegetables including peas, beans, and olives.
 Sheep and goats were kept mainly for dairy products.

 In the Americas, crops domesticated in Mesoamerica (apart from teosinte) include squash, beans, and cacao.
-Cocoa was being domesticated by the Mayo Chinchipe of the upper Amazon around 3,000 BC.
+Cocoa was domesticated by the Mayo Chinchipe of the upper Amazon around 3,000 BC.